VolumeZer0/cse15L-lab-reports-fa24/index.md

     cat: lecture1: Is a directory
     khangtran@Khangs-MacBook-Pro ~ %
     ```
-    Output? - The output and an error thrown by the program specifying that the input argument is a directory
+    Output? - The output and an error thrown by the program specifying that the input argument is a directory.

-    Error? - Yes, cat takes in a file and not a directory hence why an error was thrown
+    Error? - Yes, cat takes in a file and not a directory hence why an error was thrown.

   * _path to a file as argument_